Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Introduction

 The structure of this article is organized as follows.
-Section \ref{Sec.II} gives $\alpha$-particle preformation factor and local phenomenological expression.
-Section \ref{Sec.III} presents the global application of Bayesian inference.
-In Section \ref{Sec.IV}, $\alpha$-particle preformation factors with isospin effects are discussed.
-Finally, Section \ref{Sec.V} is a concise summary.
+Section \ref{Sec.II} gives theoretical framework.
+Section \ref{Sec.III} presents the detailed calculations and discussion including the global application of Bayesian inference and $\alpha$-particle preformation factors with isospin effects.
+Finally, Section \ref{Sec.IV} is a concise summary.